EswarKishore0203/IBM-Watson/README.md

 A number of metrics are used in ML to measure the predictive accuracy of a model.
 The choice of accuracy metric depends on the ML task.
 It is important to review these metrics to decide if your model is performing well.

-1.7.2.1  Sample size of training set data, dangers of over fitting, curated content
+###### 1.7.2.1  Sample size of training set data, dangers of over fitting, curated content

-(ivp: Small Data problems
+Small Data problems
 Problems of small-data are numerous, but mainly revolve around high variance:
 Over-fitting becomes much harder to avoid
 You don’t only over-fit to your training data, but sometimes you over-fit to your validation set as well.
 Outliers become much more dangerous.
-Noise in general becomes a real issue, be it in your target variable or in some of the features.)
+Noise in general becomes a real issue, be it in your target variable or in some of the features.

-1.7.3.
-Explain factors that affect accuracy of unsupervised learning 1.7.3.1.
-Sample size, curse of dimensionality, over/under fitting (ivp: Curse of dimentionality: With a fixed number of training samples, the predictive power reduces as the dimensionality increases, and this is known as Hughes phenomenon)
+#### 1.7.3.
+Explain factors that affect accuracy of unsupervised learning
+##### 1.7.3.1.
+Sample size, curse of dimensionality, over/under fitting
+Curse of dimentionality: With a fixed number of training samples, the predictive power reduces as the dimensionality increases, and this is known as Hughes phenomenon
-1.7.4.
+##### 1.7.4.
 Running a Blind set test
-(ivp:

-Training Set: Data used to train the ML algorithm.
+**Training Set**: Data used to train the ML algorithm.
 The developer may also look at this data to help design the system.
 This is usually the largest subset.
-Tuning Set: Data set aside to assess how well the program performs on unseen data and/or to set parameters.
+**Tuning Set**: Data set aside to assess how well the program performs on unseen data and/or to set parameters.
 Helps to minimize overfitting.
 Blind Test Set: Data set aside to perform a final evaluation of how well the program performs on new data.
 The developer should never look